Umgeni River

 The Umgeni River or Mgeni River (uMngeni) is a river in KwaZulu-Natal, South Africa.
 It rises in the "Dargle" in the KZN Midlands, and its mouth is at Durban, some distance north of Durban's natural harbour.
-The name is taken to mean "the river of entrance" in Zulu, though other meanings have been proposed.
+It is generally agreed its name means "the river of entrance" in Zulu, though other meanings have been suggested.

 The river is approximately 232 km long with a catchment area of 4432 km2.
 The Howick Falls are some famous waterfalls on the Mngeni.

 Tributaries

 A noteworthy tributary is the Msunduzi River, which joins it between Nagle and Inanda dams.
 Higher up its course, the Msunduzi (or 'Dusi' for short) passes through the KwaZulu-Natal capital Pietermaritzburg.
-A famous downriver race, the Dusi Canoe Marathon takes place between the capital and Durban, attracting thousands of canoeists for the three-day event held in January every year.
+A famous downriver race, the Dusi Canoe Marathon takes place between the capital and Durban, attracting thousands of canoeists for the three-day event held every year January.

 A small tributary that has an impact exceeding its size and length is the Lions River which joins the Umgeni about 4 kilometers upstream of Midmar Dam (near Lidgetton).
 Its significance lies in the fact that it is a part of a water transfer scheme between the Mooi River (Spring Grove Dam) and the Umgeni.

 A smaller tributary close to its mouth is the 26 km Palmiet River, which should not be confused with the Palmiet River in the Western Cape.